user1m/microsoft-graph-notes/readme.md

 Deliver notifications to clients

+Can subscribe to changes on the following:

+* Messages
+* Events
+* Contacts
+* Group conversations
+* Content shared on OneDrive including drives associated with SharePoint sites
+* User's personal OneDrive folders

 ##### Creating a subscription

 * Microsoft Graph validates the notification URL in a subscription request before creating the subscription
+* Returns a `201 Created` code and a subscription object in the body.

 **Request:**